Graveflo/nim-littlefs/README.md

 - The destructors are designed to try and clean up before destroying the `LittleFs` object, but this is not supported by the littlefs C library as far as I'm aware.
 I did my best, but I can't gaurentee it will work.
 - File objects and Dir objects are heap allocated `ref`s.
 This is because they must maintain a constant memory address for littlefs to function properly.
-It's easy enough to handle them on the stack if you want to, but you might have to enable co-variance to use the API functions as they expect `ref` objects
+It's easy enough to handle them on the stack if you want to, but you might have to use the thin wrappings in `bindings` to use the API functions as they expect `ref` objects
 - Although it may be annoying the error handling mechanism is a global `var LfsErrNo` that you have to manually check.
 Maybe this will change in future
 - This project does not conform to Nim's style guide and I do not intend to.
 If there are self-contained inconsistencies, then I will fix them